 Just when we thought our lives would get back to normal, we had a whole new list of “What if…?” questions upon us.

-So what do you do when your mind starts racing from the anxiety caused by those “What if…” questions?
+So what do you do when your mind races from the anxiety caused by those “What if…” questions?

 “What if…” questions are fears that surface when we turn our attention to the future and believe we can’t handle the terrible things we’re imagining might happen.

 Some of those fears are nothing more than old, worn out stories from our past.
 We carry them around with us even though they’re no longer true.
 They add to our perception that we can’t handle the challenges we face in life.